Do your kids LOVE Despicable Me? Zach & Lily are obsessed!

 - Black & Grey Scarf: This was a purchase from amazon.com, Premium Soft Knit Striped Scarf.
 Andy doesn't own scarves, this is why I didn't mind making the purchase here.

-2. The NOSE: This one was a little tricky, I called in my dear Crafty Friend for help on this one little help.
+2. The NOSE: This one was a little tricky, I called in my Crafty Friend for help on this one little help.
 She was perfect for this project because the Halloween before she, her husband, kids, and family friends were a whole Despicable Me Crew.
 Purchase some skin tone color felt, cut and fold it onto a cone shape (like an ice cream cone), hot gluing the edges together.
 Now to stick it onto the husband's nose...
 I was ALL about taping that honker to Andrew's nose, but she suggested Breathing Strips, much more 'Husband-Friendly.'
 Hot glue the Breathing Strip to the interior of the cone and where the bridge of his nose will be.
 Once cooled, peel away the backing and stick the felt nose on his nose.

-In our case, I brought the nose along for the ride, it never made appearance on his face.
+In our case, I brought the nose along for the ride, it never made an appearance on his face.
 Hey, no fuss-no muss right... his costume still pulled together quite well in my opinion.

 This was one of the easiest costumes I have put together...
 And Andrew didn't mind Rockin' it the WHOLE evening - A WIN for Wife!